juhapark21/StardewValleyMods/[CP] GiftTastesMakeSense/README.md

 ## Notes for myself
 - Lewis gift preferences have been hardcoded in because I couldn't figure out how to move a preference from like to love depending on season.
+- For tokens and conditionals to take effect (ex. when using "When" or when taking config options into account), it has to be a _top-level_ change in each Action.

 ## Changes
 ## Adjustments